Optimizing the spin sensitivity of grain boundary junction nanoSQUIDs -- towards detection of small spin systems with single-spin resolution: Introduction

-We should note here, that very sensitive Nb thin film nanoSQUIDs based on constriction type junctions, resistively shunted with a thin W layer, have been realized. \cite{Hao08} However, in this case, the devices show optimum performance only in a narrow range of temperature $T$ not too far below the transition temperature $T_c$ of Nb, which makes them less interesting for applications.
-With respect to the application of nanoSQUIDs for the detection of the magnetization reversal of nanomagnets, the most interesting regime of operation is at $T\approx 1\,$K and below and at very high magnetic fields in the tesla range.\cite{Wernsdorfer01} It has been demonstrated that Nb thin film nanoSQUIDs based on constriction type junctions can be operated in impressive background fields up to 7\,T.\cite{Chen10} However, the upper critical field of typical Nb thin films ($\sim 1\,$T) requires to use very thin Nb films with thicknesses of only a few nm, i.e.~well below the London penetration depth $\lambda_L$ of the Nb films, if such SQUIDs shall be operated in tesla fields.
+With respect to the application of nanoSQUIDs for the detection of the magnetization reversal of nanomagnets, the most interesting regime of operation is at $T\approx 1\,$K and below and at very high magnetic fields in the tesla range \cite{Wernsdorfer01}.
+It has been demonstrated that Nb thin film nanoSQUIDs based on constriction type junctions can be operated in impressive background fields up to 7\,T \cite{Chen10}.
+However, the upper critical field $B_{\rm c2}$ of typical Nb thin films ($\sim 1\,$T) requires to use very thin Nb films with thicknesses of only a few nm, i.e.~well below the London penetration depth $\lambda_{\rm L}$ of the Nb films, if such SQUIDs shall be operated in tesla fields.
 This leads to a large kinetic inductance contribution to the SQUID inductance, and hence a large flux noise of such SQUIDs, which does not allow to use the huge potential for the realization of ultralow-noise nanoSQUIDs.
+We note that ultralow noise values have been achieved for ultra-small SQUIDs based on Pb cJJs up to $\sim 1$\,T, where the high-field operation was presumably also limited by $B_{\rm c2}$ \cite{Vasyukov13}.